Skip to main content

 That's price discovery.
 It's happening right now, on your chart, thousands of times per second.

 The sneaker marketplace and the CME use the same mechanics: bids, asks, and a price that shifts based on who wants what and how badly.
 The difference is speed and scale.
-On the sneaker marketplace, a listing might sit for hours before someone bites.
-On ES futures, that same negotiation plays out thousands of times per second.
+On ES futures, that negotiation plays out thousands of times per second, processing over a million contracts in a single busy session.

 How buyers and sellers negotiate price through bids and asks, meeting at the current market price